ShannonEgan0/IMDB_Distribution_Analysis/README.md

 ### Usage Details

 Provided in this repository is a python script to sequentially scrape and archive all film distributions from IMDB (from a curated list to reduce the time this would take), or just return the distribution of a particular film.
-Also included is an R script to calculate the expected distributions of sequential score brackets, parameterised with band width values (eg. width = 0.1, will return all bands of the form 6.9 - 7.1 etc.), then compare all films to their expected distributions using sum of squares regression.
+Also included is an R script to calculate the expected distributions of films, parameterised with band width values (eg. width = 0.1, will return a distribution using average proportions from all films with an average rating ±0.1 of the target film's rating), then compare films to their expected distributions using sum of squares regression.

 TO BE UPDATED SOON